LGBudd/Champaign-Custom-Scenery/README.md

 Custom scenery for the Champaign (KCMI) and Bloomington (KBMI) areas, for the FlightGear Flight Simulator.
 This scenery includes:
 - The airports recommended as of October 2020 from the X-Plane Scenery Gateway
 - The area between the following coordinates:
-  - min lat
+  - min lat 40.0
-  - max lat 42.5
+  - max lat 41.1
-  - min lon -
+  - min lon -88.0
-  - max lon -
+  - max lon -89.0
-- Optional USGS orthophotos around major airports within the included area.
+- Optional USGS orthophotos around major airports within the included area (KCMI, KBMI).
 - Updated NavData for some of the airports.
 It should be downloaded and installed with this custom scenery.
 The updated airports uses this updated data.

 ### NOTE: